sdeepthikumar/AI/README.md

 The model is validated to ensure:

-- It has fewer than 100,000 parameters.
+- It has fewer than 25,000 parameters.
 - It accepts 28x28 input images.
 - It outputs 10 classes.
-- It achieves an accuracy of more than 80% on the test dataset.
+- It achieves an accuracy of more than 95% on the test dataset.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.